Applying to all students, faculty, staff, administrators, trustees, volunteers and non-College of Idaho employees.

 The College is committed to supporting academic freedom and freedom of speech, in an environment of open and vigorous dialogue within the reasonable limits of the law.
 Further The College of Idaho is committed to the principles of free inquiry and free expression.
 Vigorous discussion and debate are fundamental to the College, and this policy is not intended to stifle teaching methods or freedom of expression generally, nor will it be permitted to do so.
 Illegal harassment, however, is neither legally protected expression nor the proper exercise of academic freedom; it compromises the integrity of the College, its tradition of intellectual freedom and the trust placed in its members.

-It is a violation of the College's policy and may be a violation of both state and federal law for any employee, student, faculty, staff, administrator, trustee, volunteer, or non College of Idaho employee to harass any other employee or student on the basis of sex, race, color, age, religion, disability, national origin, veteran status, sexual orientation, gender identity, or any other basis protected by law.
+It is a violation of the College's policy and may be a violation of both state and federal law for any employee, student, faculty, staff, administrator, trustee, volunteer, or non-College of Idaho employee to harass or discriminate against any other employee or student on the basis of sex, race, color, age, religion, disability, national origin, veteran status, sexual orientation, gender identity, or any other basis protected by law.
 Verbal or physical conduct that may constitute harassment includes, but is not limited to: actions; words; flirtations; advances; propositions; verbal abuse; jokes; negative stereotyping; verbal commentaries or degrading words used to describe an individual based on an individual's sex, race, color, age, religion, disability, national origin, veteran status, sexual orientation, gender identity or any other basis protected by law.

 With respect to sexual harassment in particular, the following conduct is strictly prohibited: